abhishekg29/Add-Comment-on-Highlighted-Text-by-react/README.md

 ~Click on any comment: It should take us to the linked text

-STACK
+STACK -

 React, Javascript, CSS, DOM

-TO RUN THE SOURCE LOCALLY
+TO RUN THE SOURCE LOCALLY -

 Install Dependencies: run yarn or npm install

-Production Build:

-~yarn run build or npm run build

-~cd build

-~python -m SimpleHTTPServer 3000

 ~hit the browser to localhost:3000